 How To Design A Catio

 The decision whether to keep a cat indoors or allow them outdoor access is controversial.
-I am not going to wade too much into that debate, but there is an alternative to having a completely indoor cat or letting them run free: the catio.
+I am not going to wade into that debate, but there is an alternative to having a completely indoor cat or letting them run free: the catio.

 Safety First